timmon54/AMMI-Marlin-2.1.x/README.md

 ### Motor Connections:

+    FAN0: VBB, PB7                               No connection

+    FAN1: VBB, PB6                               No connection

+    FAN2: VBB, PB5                               No connection

+    HE0: VBB, PB3                                No connection

+    HE1: VBB, PB4                                No connection

     FAN4: 12/24v, GND                            No connection

     XM:   2B, 2A, 1A, 1B.
 Connection to Right Motor of belt drive